gokabou/dotfiles/README.md

 As you know, This is the Vim setting file.

 ###.xmodmap
-This is the Key binding file.
+This is the Key binding file for Linux.